MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOGeoAdministrator.md

 ## SYNOPSIS

-Adds a new SharePoint user or security Group as GeoAdministrator of the current Multi-Geo Tenant.
+In a Multi-Geo Tenant, adds a new SharePoint user or security Group as GeoAdministrator.

 ## SYNTAX